 Normally, the disposal of shares deriving their value from land and buildings in Ireland would be subject to Capital Gains Tax in Ireland.
-However, as the REIT will be a public listed company, Capital Gains Tax will not arise from the disposal of such shares.
+However, as the REIT will be a publicly listed company, Capital Gains Tax will not arise from the disposal of such shares.

-In respect of property income distributions, DWT of 25% will be charged on distributions made to a corporate or individual non-resident shareholder.
+In respect of property income distributions, a Dividend Withholding Tax of 25% will be charged on distributions made to a corporate or individual non-resident shareholder.
 Treaty relief may be claimed retrospectively.

-DWT will apply on distributions made out of other non-property income subject to any of the normal exemptions.
+A Dividend Withholding Tax will apply on distributions made out of other non-property income subject to any of the normal exemptions.

-Foreign REIT Corporate shareholder Individual shareholder Taxed under normal Irish tax rules May be tax-exempt Subject to income tax, PRSI and USC
+Foreign REIT Corporate shareholder Individual shareholder Taxed under standard Irish tax rules Taxable at 25%, but creditable Subject to income tax, PRSI and USC